- Mary Rogelstad

 “I prefer to know solely the idea of the trip – come with nothing,” Will said.

 He’ll find out what’s in store soon enough.
 We’ll follow up after the trip to see how it went.
-In the meantime, if you want to join these students on this program, two spots remain.
+In the meantime, if you want to join these students on this program, a few spots remain.
 You can view more program information here.